Diploma in Coaching | Redlands Counselling and Training

 Nationally recognised

-This Level 4 Diploma course leads to a nationally recognised Coaching Qualification.
-It is designed for people in helping roles (or those planning to move into them) who work from a humanistic, integrative approach and want to become independent coaches, while staying true to their core professional values.
+This Level 4 Diploma leads to a nationally recognised Coaching Qualification.
+Specifically, we designed it for people working in helping roles (or those planning to move into them) who follow a humanistic, integrative approach.
+With this course you can develop the knowledge, skills, and confidence to become an independent coach whilst remaining grounded in your core professional values.

-These values include the importance of Rogers’ core conditions, being authentic in relationship and respecting the client’s own resources and potential for change, without the need for an ‘expert’ or external locus of evaluation.
+These values include the importance of Rogers’ core conditions, being authentic in relationship and respecting the client’s own resources.
+Rather than positioning the coach as an “expert” or external authority, the course encourages you to trust the client’s internal locus of evaluation and natural potential for growth.

 Who is it aimed at?

-This course is aimed at those who have achieved a Level 2 and Level 3 qualification in a helping discipline, or equivalent, and who wish to become independent coaches or integrate coaching skills and knowledge into their helping practice.
+This course is aimed at those who have achieved a Level 2 and Level 3 qualification in a helping discipline, or equivalent.
+If you want to become an independent coach, or alternatively integrate coaching skills and knowledge into your existing helping practice, this programme provides a clear and supportive pathway.

 Course Content